 In July 2014, Freegold through its wholly owned subsidiary, Grizzly Bear Gold Inc., acquired a lease on the Shorty Creek property from Gold Range, Ltd., a Fairbanks-based private corporation.
-The Shorty Creek claims under lease include the original 203 State of Alaska mining claims held by Gold Range, Ltd. and an additional 48 State of Alaska claims staked by Freegold in the area of interest.
-The 48 new claims are subject to the agreement with Gold Range, Ltd. The total number of claims is currently 251 claims covering 26,887 acres (10,881.12 hectares); (Figure 4.2, Appendix 1).
-Under terms of this lease, Freegold may explore, develop and mine the project under a 10-year lease agreement which calls for a Freegold share payment to Gold Range of 750,000 as consideration.
+The Shorty Creek claims under lease include the original 203 State of Alaska mining claims held by Gold Range, Ltd. and the additional State of Alaska claims staked by Freegold in the area of interest.
+Additional claims were located both in 2014 and in 2106 bringing the total number of claims to 328.
+All claims are treated as though they are subject to the Gold Range agreement.
+The total number of claims is currently 328 claims covering 31,478 acres (12,739.69 hectares); (Figure 4.2).
+Under terms of this lease, Freegold may explore, develop and mine the project under an initial 10-year lease agreement with additional 10-year automatic renewals subject to the Gold Range, Ltd. as consideration.
 Gold Range, Ltd. will be responsible for the annual State of Alaska rent for the first 5 years for the original 203 claims, after which point Freegold will be responsible for these payments.
 Gold Range, Ltd. will retain a 2% NSR.

 Mineral rights in this part of Alaska are administered by the State of Alaska.
-The 2015-2016 annual rents at Shorty Creek were paid by Gold Range, Ltd. in November of 2015.
-These claim rent payments and the annual labor documents recorded by Gold Range, Ltd. are sufficient to keep the claims valid through September 1, 2016.
-In addition, Freegold paid an additional \$5,810.
+The 2016-2017 annual rents at Shorty Creek were paid by Gold Range, Ltd. and Grizzly Bear in November of 2016 These claim rent payments and the annual labor documents recorded by Gold Range, Ltd. are sufficient to keep the claims valid through September 1, 2017.
+Total rents for the Shorty Creek Project including for 2016 - 2017 were US\$69,733 of which US \$58,515 was paid by Gold Range under the current lease agreement.
 Annual work commitment on the properties in the amount of \$2.50 per acre per year is required with amounts in excess of these levels bankable up to four years into the future.
 To the best of the author's knowledge, all claims at the Shorty Creek project currently are in good standing.
-The claims of the Shorty Creek project have not been surveyed by a registered land or mineral surveyor and there is no State or federal law or regulation requiring such surveying.
+A registered land or mineral surveyor has not surveyed the claims of the Shorty Creek project and there is no State or federal law or regulation requiring such surveying.

 A summary of the claims held by Freegold is shown in Table 4.1.
 Figure 4.2 shows the land status.
+Table 4.2 is a list of the claims.

+Total Area Total Area Total Area

-Claim Type Total Claims Total Area (sq mi) Total Area (acres) Total Area (hectares)
+Claim Type Total Claims (sq. mi) (acres) (hectares)

-State of Alaska 251 42.01 26,887 10,881.12
+State of Alaska 328 49.18 31,478 12,738.69

-Total 251 42.01 26,887 10,881.12
+Total 328 49.18 31,478 12,738.69